Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Introduction

-Motivated by the above concerns, we propose to consider quantiles of individual treatment effects, which are closely related to proportions of units with effects greater (or less) than certain thresholds.
+Motivated by the above concerns, we propose to consider quantiles of individual treatment effects, which are closely related to proportions of units with effects greater {\rev or less} than certain thresholds.
 These measures of treatment effects are generally more robust to extreme or outlier values in individual effects.
-Different from usual average effects, the quantiles of individual effects and proportions of units with effects passing any threshold are generally not point identifiable from the observed data \citep[see, e.g.,][]{Fan2010}.
-Intuitively, this is because they depend on the joint distribution of the two potential outcomes, which can never be observed simultaneously for the same unit.
-Nevertheless, we are still able to construct confidence intervals for them.
+Different from usual average effects, the quantiles of individual effects and proportions of units with effects passing any thresholds are generally not point identifiable from the observed data \citep[see, e.g.,][]{Fan2010}.
+Because they depend on the joint distribution of the two potential outcomes, which can never be observed simultaneously for the same unit.
+Nevertheless, we can still construct confidence intervals for them.
 Recently, \citet{Lu2018} and \citet{lu2020} studied the sharp bound for the proportion of units benefited from the treatment with ordinal outcomes, and \citet{Rosenblum2019} studied statistical inference for the same estimand in randomized experiments with binary outcomes.
 Importantly, our proposed method can infer the proportion of units with effects passing any threshold and works for general outcomes, which can be continuous, discrete or even a mixture of them.

 In this paper we will consider randomization-based inference for treatment effects, which is also called design-based or finite population inference.
-In particular, we will use solely the random treatment assignments as the reasoned basis for inference \citep{Fisher35a}, and focus particularly on the units in hand without imposing any model or distributional assumption on them, such as independent and identically distributed (i.i.d.) sampling from some (often hypothetical) superpopulation.
+In particular, we will use solely the random treatment assignments as the reasoned basis for inference \citep{Fisher35a}, and focus on the units in hand without imposing any model or distributional assumptions on them, such as independent and identically distributed (i.i.d.) sampling from some superpopulation.
 Besides, the proposed inference utilizes rank-based test statistics and can be finite-sample valid.
-Therefore, it will be robust to heavy-tailed data and can avoid possibly poor asymptotic approximations.
+Therefore, it is robust to heavy-tailed data and can avoid poor asymptotic approximations.